folbricht/desync/README.md

 cd desync/cmd/desync && go install
 ```

-Pre-built binaries are also available on the [Releases](https://github.com/folbricht/desync/releases) page.

 ## Quick Start

 **Chunk a file** — split a blob into chunks and create an index: